 David Geffen School of Medicine at UCLA Oral Communication Sponsored by California Walnut Commission

 Dr. Arab is a nutritional epidemiologist with faculty appointments in both the division of General Internal Medicine/Health Services Research in the Department of Medicine at UCLA and the Department of Biological Chemistry.
 She has conducted multi-country studies on the etiology of breast cancer, myocardial infarct ad stroke.
 She has over 30 years of experience in the study of diet and disease.
 She has published over 200 original papers as well as numerous book chapters and monographs.
 She served as nutrition advisor to the World Health Organization (WHO) for 10 years and as the founding director of the WHO Collaborating Center for Nutritional Epidemiology in Berlin, and co-founded the journal Public Health Nutrition.
 With NIH based training in dissemination and implementation, she is currently most focused on implementation of preventive measures in diverse communities.

 Sessions01.
 Nutritional Advances in the Prevention and Management of Chronic Disease

-The program of the Nutrients 2019 – Nutritional Advances in the Prevention and Management of Chronic Disease is now available, please see below.
+The detailed conference program of the Nutrients 2019 – Nutritional Advances in the Prevention and Management of Chronic Disease is now available, please see below.
 Moreover, you can also download the Nutrients 2019 Conference Book (last update 3 October 2019).

 |Wednesday 25 September 2019||Thursday 26 September 2019||Friday 27 September 2019|